-What: ‘Thunderclap’ is a steganographic fashion zine, that instrumentalizes fashion accessories to distribute the erased writings of Chinese anarcho-feminist, He-Yin Zhen (1886-1920), back into the public sphere.
+What: ‘Thunderclap’ is a steganographic zine, that instrumentalizes fashion accessories to publicly distribute the erased writings of Chinese anarcho-feminist, He-Yin Zhen (1886-1920).

 Where: Project realised during artist-in-resident programme at I:projectspace, Beijing, China

 When: March - May 2017